Ragazzi is looking for boys who love to sing

+Become a Ragazzi chorister!
 No previous singing experience is required to audition.
-We are currently conducting auditions online.
-We know this is likely a boy’s first audition experience and keep the experience short, simple and fun!
+We know this is likely a boy’s first audition experience, so we keep the experience short, simple, and fun!
 There is no need to prepare a musical selection.
 Auditions are held year round.

-Is your boy too young to manage a two-hour Primary rehearsal, but loves to sing?
-The perfect beginning at Ragazzi harnesses his musical energy in our Music and Movement class.
+Is your boy too young for our Primary group, but loves to sing?
+The perfect beginning at Ragazzi harnesses his musical energy in our non-auditioned Prelude class.
 He’ll have lots of fun, get a taste of choral singing, and get started on some of the foundations of music.
 This 45-minute class is designed for boys ages 5–7.

 In this video, author Daniel Pink discusses his book “When,” about when (and where) to harness peak awareness and take restorative breaks.
 The segment about the astonishing pro-social and personal health benefits of group singing starts at 4:30.